jamesrwilliams/personal-site/src/posts/2020/css-wheel-of-fortune.md

 ### How To Build A Wedge

 With the wheel made up of multiple slices.
 Each one has a container with the class of `slice` which we use for rotation and positioning.
-The label is for the, you guessed it, label or the content of that slice.
+The label is for, you guessed it, the label or the content of that slice.

 ```html
 <div class="slice">